 We may receive compensation from our partners for placement of their products or services, which helps to maintain our site.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn’t influence our assessment of those products.

-List of the Best Stock Brokers
+List of the Best Stock Brokers in the UK

-- eToro – Overall Best
+- Saxo – Overall Best in the UK

-- Plus500*- Best for CFD Trading
+- eToro – Best for First-Timers

-- Pepperstone – Best for Spread Betting
+- Plus500* – Best for CFD Traders

 Note: 80% of CFD retail accounts lose money with this provider.